DSSS24/DSSS24.github.io/faq.md

 *Do I need to prepare content-wise for the summer school?*

 Yes, there will be preparatory material distributed for the Machine Learning part which you are expected to study beforehand.
-Further pre-requisites are listed on the [curriculum sub-page](path/to/curriculum.md)
+Further pre-requisites are listed on the curriculum sub-page.

 *If I had already topics covered by the summer school curriculum during my previous studies; is it still worthwhile to participate*?